-Mevlevi Sema ceremony performed by whirling should be on your lists of things to see in Istanbul.
-With the number of tourists visiting their ceremony it has almost become almost an iconic image for Turkey’s capital city.
+Review the top 4 venues to watch Sufis perform a sema dance ceremony in Istanbul at the Hodjapasha, Galata Mevlevi, Sireki, and Yenikapi.
+The Mevlevi Sema ceremony performed by whirling dervishes should be on your lists of things to see in Istanbul.
+With the number of tourists watching these shows it has almost become almost an iconic image for Turkey’s capital city.

 Hodjapasha Cultural Center